What to see, what to do San Francisco?

 Smokers Smokers

-Smoking is prohibited in public buildings, offices, clubs, concert halls, bars, restaurants and even on patios.
-In fact, the minimum distance to light a cigarette from the entrance of a building is 4.5 meters (15 feet).
-It is also very bad to light your cigarette in private homes.
+Smoking is prohibited in public buildings, offices, clubs, concert halls, bars, restaurants and even on terraces.
+In fact, the minimum distance for lighting a cigarette from the entrance to a building is 4.5 meters (15 feet).

 Organize your trip with our partners San Francisco